Neon22/Crochet-Charts-Stitch-Sets/README.md

 They fall into two categories - finished, and in-progress:
   - finished files are ready for anyone to use in Crochet Charts and are usefully sized, named, drawn, etc
-  - in-progress files are most of the way there but the author maybe has some questions that others can help wth before the set might be considered finished.
+  - in-progress files are most of the way there but the author maybe has some questions that others can help wth before the set will be considered finished.

 If you are a first time contributor you might consider adding your file to in-progress first and then starting a thread on Ravelry(below) or raising an issue here to get some feedback before moving it to the finished folder.